calico/scBasset/README.md

 ```
 Note: if you are generating peak atlas and count matrix from other sources such as ArchR.
 Make sure the peak atlas and count matrix have matching peak order!
 For ArchR, use rowRanges(getMatrixFromProject(proj,"PeakMatrix")) as the peaks so that the peak order matches getMatrixFromProject(proj, "PeakMatrix").
 Peaks in getPeakSet(proj) could have a different order!

-### 3. training scBasset model.
+### 4. training scBasset model.
 scBasset/bin/scbasset_train.py is used as a command line tool for training model.
-Use 'scbasset_train.py --help' to see help page. scbasset_train.py takes as input the folder path containing preprocessed h5 files.
+Use 'scbasset_train.py --help' to see help page. scbasset_train.py takes as input the folder path containing preprocessed h5 files. scBasset by default trains for 1000 epochs with early-stopping.
+Training takes ~13s per epoch for example multiome PBMC dataset on V100 gpu.
 ```
 usage: scbasset_train.py [-h] [--input_folder INPUT_FOLDER]
                          [--bottleneck BOTTLENECK] [--batch_size BATCH_SIZE]